 Selecting the right indicators for each strategy

-It is believed that you can have more confidence in a decision if a number of different indicators and signals point in the same direction.
-However, as there are hundreds to choose from, it is important to select the best trade indicators for the current situation and avoid those that might distort your analysis.
+Traders commonly have more confidence in a decision if a number of different indicators and signals point in the same direction.
+However, there are hundreds to choose from, so it is important to select the best trade indicators and avoid those that might distort your analysis.

 Some indicators, such as simple moving averages (SMAs), can act as a guide in both trending and sideways markets.
 Their simplicity makes them a useful tool in all market conditions.